 We still had over two hours to kill before the flight.
 Four of us decided to head to Alaska Lounge to use our Priority Pass.
 The rest of our party stayed upstairs over at PF Chang’s, also part of our Priority Pass access.
 PF Chang’s was due to open at 11am.

 My Kuya Nelson, Ethan, Evan, and I walked over to Terminal 5 from Tom Bradley.
 It was a good 15-20 minute walk through tunnels.
-The Alaska Lounge is known deny Priority Pass cardholders access to their lounge when their lounge is crowded.
+The Alaska Lounge is known to deny Priority Pass cardholders access to their lounge when their lounge is crowded.
 For today’s visit, as expected there was a sign that informed PP cardholders of this message.
 I’ve done this many times.
-I told my group let’s go up and ask anyway.
+I told my group, “let’s go up and ask anyway.”

 It always pays to ask nicely.
 Right as we entered the lounge, we learned that they were about to allow PP members access again.
-When they saw our group of 4, they decided that we’d be the only group to be let it.
+When they saw our group of 4, they decided that we’d be the only group to be allowed in.
 So there, we got in!

 My kids have been at this lounge many times.
 Not the fanciest lounge, but heck, free is free.
 I’m thankful for the free coffee, drinks, fruits, soup, oatmeal bagels, etc. Evan, my 9 year old, ate a bunch of pancakes.
 He’s a regular at the Alaska Lounge.